<img height="1" width="1" src="https://www.facebook.com/tr?id=852282609072225&amp;ev=PageView &amp;noscript=1">

 Certain accounts require you to leave your money for a set amount of time before you can access it, or you run the risk of a penalty for an early withdrawal.
 If you’re saving for a future purchase such as a home or a car that has a set timeframe in the future, a CD is a good way to grow your funds because in exchange for inaccessible funds for a set period of time, banks tend to offer higher interest rates on CDs.
 If you do tap into your CD savings early, you may incur a penalties.1

 If having easier access to your funds for the unexpected is important to you, a money market or savings account ensures you can get to your money when you need it.
 Money market accounts are generally the more flexible option to manage your money with transactional features like the ability to write checks directly from your account.
-Money market accounts may come with higher balance requirements and monthly fees.2
+Money market accounts may come with higher balance requirements and monthly service charges.2

 A savings strategy is a key piece of building a strong financial future and by better understanding what account is best suited to help you reach your goals you can achieve your goals even quicker.